BurnedChris/undergrad/README.md

 5. Optimizations!

 ## Frequently Asked Questions
+##### This looks like popperscores
+Yes, This was built off the same course on lynda.com!
+It has been released more of a learning experience.
+Not to just copy his work.
+Morten Rand-Hendriksen has a great course if you want to see how to develop the base theme from scratch [here](http://www.lynda.com/WordPress-tutorials/WordPress-Building-Themes-from-Scratch-Using-Underscores/417653-2.html)
 ##### Does this theme support any plugins?
 Undergrad includes support for Infinite Scroll in Jetpack.
 ##### Can I edit the theme?
 Yes!
 Help make Undergrad better for other students by helping make the theme bigger and better.
 ##### I noticed a error what do I do?
 Open a issue on https://github.com/Burnsyy/Undergrad/issues

 ## Changelog
 ##### 1.0 - 26/02/2016
 * Initial release